macs3-project/MACS/docs/INSTALL.md

 ### GCC and Python-dev

 GCC is required to compile `.c` codes in MACS v3 package, and python header files are needed.
-If you are using Mac OSX, I recommend you install Xcode; if you are using Linux, you need to make sure `python-dev` package is installed -- the actual package name depends on the Linux OS distribution, you are using.
+If you are using Mac OSX, we recommend you install Xcode; if you are using Linux, you need to make sure `python-dev` package is installed -- the actual package name depends on the Linux OS distribution, you are using.